-To enhance students'employability the School launched an online survey in 2022 among employers in Hungary to explore their expectations towards our graduates, as well as how they see their strengths and areas of growth when it comes to employment (the initiative was called "Employability project").
+To enhance students' employability the School launched an online survey in 2022 among employers in Hungary to explore their expectations towards our graduates, as well as how they see their strengths and areas of growth when it comes to employment (the initiative was called "Employability project").
 The survey covered all our international and Hungarian programmes.
 The ultimate goal of the survey was to increase the employability chances of our graduates by understanding more accurately the labour market needs.
-The project will remain an important source of information gathering in the upcoming semesters for this reason we encourage you to take part in it anytime you are requested.

-Although this highlights to a certain extent how employability has been embedded in the MSc in Business Development Programme curriculum, it is still your responsibility to actively seek out these skills and identify what is covered where.
+Although this highlights to a certain extent how employability has been embedded in the Management and Leadership MSc curriculum, it is still your responsibility to actively seek out and use the program's and the School's possibilities we offer.